shrinivasmasalavada/UX-Design/README.md

 Welcome!
 In this task, you will engage in customer research and conduct a detailed competitive analysis to inform the development of a new digital banking feature for Lloyds.
 What you'll learn
+Methods for conducting desk-based competitor research

+Task 1: Competitive analysis and customer research

+1

+2

+3

+4

+5

+6

+7

+8

+9
+Let's get started
+Welcome to your first task!
+This project offers you a significant opportunity to make a tangible impact on our digital banking services.
+Emma, our UX lead, has set the stage for an exciting challenge that requires both analytical thinking and creative problem-solving.

+Emma opens your team briefing, "Our competitors have raised the bar with their new feature that allows seamless tracking of spending and bill sharing.
+We need to respond swiftly and thoughtfully.
+Our task is not only to match but to surpass this offering by understanding our customers better and identifying unique opportunities for innovation."

+Your role is to dive into the data, understand the market, and bring fresh insights to the table.
+You’ll start with a thorough competitive analysis, examining what our competitors are offering, and then move on to studying our customers' spending habits.
+This research is crucial, as it will inform the features and improvements we propose.

+The team is excited but aware of the stakes.
+Senior leadership is closely monitoring our progress, underscoring the importance of delivering a solution that enhances customer satisfaction and strengthens our market position.
+Your work here will provide the foundation for our next steps, so thoroughness and creativity are key.

+Remember, this is a collaborative effort.
+As you gather data and develop your insights, keep in mind that every finding contributes to shaping a feature that could redefine digital banking for our customers.
+Let's get started!
-Methods for conducting desk-based competitor research Techniques to gather and analyse customer usage patterns What you'll do
+Techniques to gather and analyse customer usage patterns What you'll do
 Research Lloyds' competitor's new account features